girng/.selectVS.eachVS.count/README.md

  - ![](https://i.gyazo.com/24a6d15f6a0a4e5e846f19ac0ab89f5a.png)

 ### Final Thoughts
- - Looks like the old fashion .each iterator and .count is a beast!
+ - Looks like the old fashion .each iterator and .count are beasts!
 Assuming the benchmark is not skewed and correct (please submit a new PR to fix)

 ### Contributing
  - This is still a work in progress, if you can enhance this benchmark please submit a PR or issue, thanks!